Mrhea/VSS-Encryption/README.md

 # VSS-Encryption
 Collaborative project with CS Group from UCSC

-Non-operational code for a K out of K shares visual secret sharing scheme.
+A K out of K shares visual secret sharing scheme.
 Only works for black and white images.

-UPDATING FOR PYTHON 3.7 IN PROGRESS
+UPDATING FOR PYTHON3 IN PROGRESS

 Sometimes operational Python 2 version found here: https://github.com/timothychloPSG/VSS-Encryption